Ford E-Series

 The Ford E-Series (also marketed as the Ford Econoline and Ford Club Wagon) is a range of full-size vans produced by the Ford Motor Company since 1961.
 Introduced as a replacement for the Ford F-Series panel van, the line has spanned four generations.
 Sold in both retail and commercial markets, the E-Series has been offered as passenger and cargo vans, as well as in cutaway and stripped-chassis configurations.

 With over 8.2 million units sold since 1961, the Ford E-Series is the third-best selling van line in history (outranked only by the Ford Transit and Volkswagen Transporter).
 Ford retired the E-Series passenger and cargo vans after the 2014 model year, replacing them with the Ford Transit.
 The E-Series continues to be offered only in cutaway and stripped-chassis configurations.

-The E-Series is assembled at Ohio Assembly in Avon Lake, Ohio, which has produced the E-Series since 1975.
+The E-Series was assembled at Ohio Assembly in Avon Lake, Ohio, which produced the E-Series since 1975.
 Before its closure in 2005, Lorain Assembly in Lorain, Ohio, built the model line from its launch in 1961.
-In 2021, it became the second active Ford model line to reach 60 years of continuous production.
+In 2021, it became the second active Ford model line after the F-Series to reach 60 years of continuous production.

 First generation (1961–1967)

-Ford released the first-generation Ford Econoline on September 21, 1960, for the 1961 model year.
-Beginning development in 1957, the model line served as a replacement for the Ford F-Series panel delivery (and the smaller Ford Courier sedan delivery).
-Three models were available, a cargo van, a passenger van (also sold under the Station Bus and Club Wagon names), and a forward-control pickup truck.
+Ford released the first-generation Ford Econoline for 1961 on September 21, 1960.
+Beginning development in 1957, the model line served as a single replacement for both Ford panel delivery (based on the F-100) and sedan delivery (the Ford Courier) model lines.
+The Econoline became a three-vehicle model family, including a cargo van, a passenger van (which would also wear the Station Bus and Club Wagon names), and a forward-control pickup truck.

-Competing directly against the rear-engined Chevrolet Corvair van and Volkswagen Transporter, the Ford Econoline established multiple design precedents adopted by successive North American vans, including the Chevrolet Van and Dodge A100.
-While also a forward-control vehicle, Ford introduced a midengined configuration.
-To improve cargo access by creating a flat load floor and enlarging the rear doors, the engine was placed between the front seats.
+Competing directly against the rear-engined Chevrolet Corvair van and the Volkswagen Transporter, Ford also designed the Econoline as a forward-control vehicle.
+In a major break from design precedents of the time, Ford instead used a mid-engine layout, placing the engine between the front seats.
+The change created a flat load floor (with the exception of the engine compartment) and allowed the rear doors to extend fully to the bumpers.
+Subsequently, the configuration was adopted by the 1964 Chevrolet G10 and Dodge A100.